Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-Below this radius the continued infall is turbulence dominated.
-As a result, the amount of mass that makes it inward is a function of radius, with turbulent convective motion preventing some degree of infall.
-The accretion rate through radius $r$ can be parameterized
+Below this radius angular momentum is dynamically important and imparts turbulence.
+The mass that falls inward is a function of radius, with turbulent convective motion preventing some degree of infall.
+We parameterize the accretion rate through radius $r$ as

-where $\beta$ is a power on the order of 0.5 plus or minus a few tenths.
-In generalized simulations of turbulent infall Xu et al\cite{Xu2023} derived $\beta \approx 0.7$ for a $\gamma=5/3$ gas, while Antoni and Quataert\cite{Antoni2022} found $\beta \approx 0.6$ in their simulations of red supergiant collapse.
-We adopt that second value here.
-Thus, our expression for the mass accreted onto the newly-formed BH is
+where $\beta \sim 0.5$ is a power-law index characterizing the suppression of mass accretion due to the turbulent motion, $\dot{m}(r_{\rm circ})$ is the rate that mass reaches the circularization radius as material falls in from the stellar envelope.
+Previous generalized simulations of turbulent infall \cite{Xu2023} derived $\beta \approx 0.7$ for gas with polytropic index $\gamma=5/3$, or $\beta \approx 0.6$ for RSG collapse \cite{Antoni2022}.
+We adopt the latter value, so

-To compute the emergent luminosity from the accretion process in the late-time evolution, we adopt a simple radiative efficiency $\eta = 0.05$ to convert from the rest mass energy of the accreted material ($L = \eta \dot{m} c^2$).
+To compute the emergent luminosity from the accretion process in the late-time evolution, we adopt a simple radiative efficiency $\eta = 0.05$, the conversion factor from rest mass energy of the accreted material to the radiated luminosity $L = \eta \dot{m} c^2$.

-Figure \ref{fig:fallbackmodel} illustrates the shock-injection, fallback, and accretion model applied to the H-poor progenitor model for a range of typical shock energies that might be realized in the collapse of a proto-NS to a BH\cite{Fernandez2018}.
-Sufficiently large energies generate unbound material, and spread gas into marginally-bound trajectories that add a late-time $t^{-5/3}$ asymptotic fallback.
-The effect of angular momentum (in the model labeled ``shocked + acc") is to greatly reduce the accretion efficiency, such that the BH accretion rate drops below its Eddington limit after about $10^3$~d post-collapse for shock energies in the range of $10^{46}$ to $10^{48}$~erg.
-The difference between the ``shocked" and ``shocked + acc" traces $\dot M_{\rm ej}$, the rate at which material is ejected rather than being accreted.
-The bulk of the mass is expelled in the tens - thousand day range.
+Figure \ref{fig:fallbackmodel} shows the shock-injection, fallback, and accretion model applied to the H-poor progenitor MESA model, for a range of typical shock energies \cite{Fernandez2018}.
+Sufficiently strong shocks generate unbound material, and spread gas into marginally-bound trajectories that fall back at late-time with a dependence that asymptotes to $t^{-5/3}$.
+The effect of angular momentum is to greatly reduce the accretion efficiency, such that the BH accretion rate drops below its Eddington limit after about $10^3$~d post-collapse, for shock energies in the range of $10^{46}$ to $10^{48}$~erg.
+Compared to the case of an unshocked star (i.e. fallback without energy injection) which complete falls back within $\sim 100$\,d (Figure \ref{fig:fallbackmodel}B), the bulk of the mass ejection and fallback occurs thousands of days after core collapse.